-Owning a historic home can be a labor of love, complete with admiring neighbors, official recognition, and significant tax breaks.
+Buying a historic home can be a labor of love, complete with admiring neighbors, official recognition, and significant tax breaks.
 Or it can be a constant repair job, a money pit with little or no return on investment – which often can just be sweat equity.
+So, put on your explorer’s hat, grab a cup of coffee, and let’s delve into the captivating realm of historic home ownership and historic preservation.

 If you’ve found a historic home in California and are committed to living in it, or fixing it up as a rental or investment, there are two words you need to know: Mills Act.
 This state law, enacted in 1972 and administered by the state Office of Historic Preservation, allows cities to enter into contracts with the owners of historic structures.
 These “historical property contracts” require a reduction of property taxes in exchange for the continued preservation of the residence.